-Before creating the database schemas, you must install and configure a certified database, and verify that the database is up and running.
+Before you create the database schemas, you must install and configure a certified database, and verify that the database is up and running.

-Starting the Repository Creation Utility
+Starting the Repository Creation Utility Start the Repository Creation Utility (RCU) after you verify that a certified JDK is installed on your system.

-Start the Repository Creation Utility (RCU) after verifying that a certified JDK is installed on your system.
+Navigating the Repository Creation Utility Screens to Create Schemas

-Navigating the Repository Creation Utility Screens to Create the Schemas Enter required information in the RCU screens to create the database schemas.
+Enter required information in the RCU screens to create the database schemas.